Farmland and Mountains

 Riding Up to Village

 The crazy thing about the villages is that even though they seemed pretty underdeveloped, there were power lines running to all of them and the cell phone reception was five bars.
 I think I could probably have made more clear calls there than I could when I was in my apartment in Chicago.
 Almost all the people seemed to have cell phones, even though they didn't seem to have much money.
-After riding for about two hours, I arrived at the first bridge.
-It was pretty cool, but I have to admit that it seemed like any normal bridge.
-However, as always, the ride to the bridge was great, making the journey much better than the destination.

 The Dragon Bridge